mnsn/appid-python-flask-example/README.md

 # IBM appid-python-flask-example
-This example is for developers that want to use [IBM App ID](https://console.ng.bluemix.net/docs/services/appid/index.html)  service to protect their python server or create an end-to-end flow of appid authentication with python.
+This example is for developers who want to use the [IBM App ID](https://console.ng.bluemix.net/docs/services/appid/index.html) service to protect their python server, or to create an end-to-end flow authentication with python.

 ## Choose your protected resource
-A protected resource is an endpoint that you want the user to identify before connecting to it, in this example, I called that endpoint `/protected`
+A protected resource is an endpoint that requires a user to authenticate before connecting to it.
+In this example, I call that endpoint `/protected`
 ```python
 from flask import Flask, session,render_template
 WebAppStrategy['AUTH_CONTEXT'] = "APPID_AUTH_CONTEXT";